olov/ng-annotate/BUILD.md

 as well as the NPM package.

 `run-tests.js` is the test runner.
-Run it on the original source via `node --harmony run-tests.js`.
+Run it on the original source via `node --harmony run-tests.js` or `npm test`.
 The tests are run automatically in the build scripts.

 To build, `cd build` then run `./build.sh` for defs transpilation.
 `./clean.sh` removes the build artefacts.